 With Jonny Gomes up at the plate, the Sox’s beefy right fielder lifted a fly ball into short center field.
-Hicks came racing in from the deepest regions of center field Fenway (which is also shallow Maine) and in one motion nabs the falling sphere and flips it to second baseman Brian Dozier.
+Hicks came racing in from the deepest regions of center field in Fenway (which is also shallow Maine) and in one motion nabs the falling sphere and flips it to second baseman Brian Dozier.

 Afterwards, the Fox Sports North camera transitioned to the ancient Fenway dugout to capture manager Ron Gardenhire mimicking Hicks’ maneuver to one of the coaches and displaying general displeasure for what his center fielder just did.
-The broadcast team went over the play several times and then provided a close-up of Hicks who seemed to be peeking towards the direction of the dugout while his manager fumed.
+The broadcast team went over the play several times and then provided a close-up of Hicks who seemed to be peeking in the direction of the dugout while his manager fumed.

 Here you can find a quick glimpse of the play in question: